benis-bastelschuppen/BunnyPad/README.txt

 There are several functions which you can assign to each button.
 Keyboard actions can be repeated, and the volume-up and -down actions.
 Every button can have the FN flag so you need to press the FN-button for it.
 Configure it like you want.
-Except for the sticks (Mouse movement and scroll wheel), which are fixed right now, you can do every thinkable configuration and even maybe more. :)

-(It does not save or load right now!)

 <= v0.4